Discovering MCP Servers

 | Open Data | US Census, World Bank, SEC EDGAR |

-- Click the card to open the provider detail page
+- Click the card to open the server detail page

 - Complete the credential flow:

-- OAuth providers (Google, Slack, GitHub) — Click "Connect with [Provider]," authorize in the popup, and you're done
+- OAuth (Google, Slack, GitHub) — Click Connect, authorize in the popup

-- API Key providers (Resend, OpenAI, Smartlead) — Paste your API key from the provider's dashboard
+- API key (Resend, OpenAI, Smartlead) — Paste your key from the provider's dashboard

-For detailed credential setup instructions, see Setting Up Credentials.
+For detailed credential setup, see Setting Up Credentials.

 - Enter the server's MCP URL